erebe/wstunnel/README.md

 ## Description <a name="description"></a>

 Most of the time when you are using a public network, you are behind some kind of firewall or proxy.
-One of their purpose is to constrain you to only use certain kind of protocols.
+One of their purpose is to constrain you to only use certain kind of protocols and consult only a subset of the web.
 Nowadays, the most widespread protocol is http and is de facto allowed by third party equipment.

-This tool understands this fact and uses the websocket protocol which is compatible with http in order to bypass firewalls and proxies.
-Wstunnel allows you to tunnel what ever traffic you want.
+Wstunnel uses the websocket protocol which is compatible with http in order to bypass firewalls and proxies.
+Wstunnel allows you to tunnel whatever traffic you want and access whatever resources/site you need.

 My inspiration came from [this project](https://www.npmjs.com/package/wstunnel) but as I don't want to install npm and nodejs to use this tool, I remade it in ~~Haskell~~ Rust and improved it.